-The College has incorporated the ten priority values put forth by the Education Bureau with Christian values.
-The ten priority values include Perseverance, Respect for Others, Responsibility, National Identity, Commitment, Integrity, Care for Others, Law-abidingness, Empathy, and Diligence.
+The College has incorporated the twelve priority values put forth by the Education Bureau with Christian values.
+The twelve priority values include Perseverance, Respect for Others, Responsibility, National Identity, Commitment, Integrity, Benevolence, Law-abidingness, Empathy, Diligence, Unity and Filial Piety.
 Taking inspiration from the school motto, "The Fear of the Lord is the Beginning of Wisdom" the College has developed eight categories of fundamental values that serve as the foundation for values education at St. Paul's College.